Shisha (embroidery): Sindh

 Sisha work in Sindh is one of the most complex regional styles, showing influences from both its Hindu and Muslim neighboring states.
 In Sindh, cotton fabric is resist-dyed or block-printed before being embroidered.
 The shisha mirrors are attached and surrounded by filling and ladder stitches, as well as counted cross stitch.
 Popular motifs include trefoil, peacock, lotus, flowers, paisley, and delicate geometric patterns.
 Motifs and colors in the north are similar to those of Afghanistan and Baluchistan, while the motifs and colors in the south show a Gujarati influence.
 Shisha embroidery is used on many wedding garments, such as the guj, a tunic worn by the bride, and the bokhani, a scarf worn by the groom.

 Gujarat

 Gujarat shisha work typically depicts traditional themes of tragic love stories, battles, heroes, and kings.
-Shisha embroidery adorns clothings and wall hangings.
-Embroiderers in Kuch and Kathiawar are particularly renowned for their shisha embroidery.
-Kuchi embroidery is distinguished by the predominance of the chain stitch in curved or circular designs.
+Shisha embroidery adorns clothing and wall hangings.
+Embroiderers in Kutch and Kathiawar are particularly renowned for their shisha embroidery.
+Kutchi embroidery is distinguished by the predominance of the chain stitch in curved or circular designs.
 In contrast, shisha embroidery in Kathiawar uses long satin stitches in square or triangular motifs.